docentmail/ai-snippets/ml/coursera_ml/README.md

 # Metric Classification Methods
 **Go to [Week 02 Part 01](week02_01/README.md)**

 Metric methods classify based on similarity, enabling them to work with complex-structured data as long as distances can be measured between objects.
-This module introduces the k-Nearest Neighbors method and regression generalization using kernel smoothing.
+This module introduces the k-Nearest Neighbors method and regression generalization using kernel smoothing.\
+pandas, numpy, sklearn, sklearn.model_selection, sklearn.neighbors, collections

 - Metric Methods
   - Nearest Neighbor Method